Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 Children and teens explore how to create fascinating characters, build exciting stories, and present them to an encouraging audience of family, friends and community supporters.

 Each year GTS offers two sessions with classes being offered on Thursdays, Saturdays, and Sundays.
-Registration for the Fall Session begins in mid-May with classes running from late-September to early-December with an in-class final presentation.
-Registration for the Winter begins in late-November with classes running from late-January to early-May with a final performance at Moyse Hall.
+Registration for the Fall Session begins in August with classes running from October to December with an in-class final presentation.
+Registration for the Winter begins in early-December with classes running from early-February to early-May with a final performance at Moyse Hall.

 What could be better than exploring all the fun theatre has to offer?
 Doing so in the comfort of your own school!
 With GTS After School students explore how to create fascinating characters, build exciting stories, and then present them to an encouraging audience of family, friends and community supporters.